CHRW — C.H. Robinson Worldwide, Inc.

 - Total Revenue: Declined approximately 1% year-over-year.

-- North American Surface Transportation (NAST) Gross Margin: Maintained at 14.6%.
+- North American Surface Transportation (NAST) Gross Margin: Maintained at 14.6% despite increased truckload spot market costs.

-- Operating Margin: Expanded by 210 basis points year-over-year, with NAST expanding its operating margin by 310 basis points.
+- Operating Margin: Expanded by 210 basis points year-over-year, with NAST expanding by 310 basis points.

-- Cash Flow: Generated $68.6 million from operations, ending the quarter with $1.24 billion in liquidity.
+- Cash Flow: Generated $68.6 million from operations, with liquidity at approximately $1.24 billion.

 - Share Repurchases: Returned approximately $360 million to shareholders, including $280.7 million in buybacks.